 Balancing the need to reduce call center costs and keep customers happy is tough.
 However, Workforce Management (WFM) and contact center operations typically turn to one of four options to meet these objectives.
 These include digital solutions, right placement, workforce management, and workforce automation.
 Each option provides a different return on investment and execution risk.
 The question is, how do you decide?

 Digital solutions are praised with promises of a high return on investment.
 By providing customers with self-serve options, the thought was that the phones would ring less, and the number of agents required in the contact center would be reduced.
 But, counting on this ROI came with a high risk, because digital solutions require your customers to change their behavior.
 Time is proving that the returns promised with digital solutions are not meeting expectations.

 RIGHT PLACEMENT IS RISKY

-Many companies turn to right placement or outsourcing for cost savings, but it’s extremely hard to control and monitor how your brand is represented and customers are treated when the processes occur off-site.
+Many companies turn to the right placement or outsourcing for cost savings, but it’s extremely hard to control and monitor how your brand is represented and how customers are treated when the processes occur off-site.
 The potential for reputational damage is high, so ask yourself, is the return worth the risk?

 WFM UPGRADES WON’T MOVE THE NEEDLE